Texas charges gymnastics doc Larry Nassar and trainer, clears Karolyis

 Nassar survivors have been pushing for charges against the Karolyis, saying the couple ignored signs of abuse and fostered a punishing atmosphere that made stressed-out gymnasts vulnerable to grooming by a cunning predator.

-In an exclusive interview with NBC News' Dateline earlier this year, the Karolyis said they had no idea that Nassar was abusing girls.
+In an exclusive interview with NBC News' Dateline in April, the Karolyis said they had no idea that Nassar was abusing girls.
 Their attorney, David Berg, said they had been "exonerated."

 "There is no comparison to what the girls have gone through, but Martha and Bela are also victims of Larry Nassar, and of his assistant Debbie Van Horn.
 They have devoted their lives to gymnastics and to the girls they have trained.
 This has just killed them," he said.